Bookmark Llama desktop logo

 7. In the newly created profile, click the in the top right of the Bookmark Manager window, select Export Bookmarks.

-8. Save the HTML file and then send this to whomever you’d like to share your bookmarks with.
+8. Save the HTML file and send this to whomever you’d like to share your bookmarks with.

-Method 4 - Full Export to HTML
+Method 4 - Full Export to HTML (Technical)

 If you are looking for a way to preserve the structure of your bookmarks, this method will work for you.